Meet our team of Cardiologists

 Dr Hanna has a keen interest in research and has presented his findings both nationally and internationally.
 He was a Lecturer of Medicine at the University of Queensland and has published many articles in well respected, peer reviewed cardiology journals.

 Joseph Hanna is available for consultation at Murdoch, Canning Vale, Bentley, Glengarry, Narrogin and Geraldton.

-Dr Troy Nunn BA (Education) BMBS FRACP
+Dr Troy Nunn BA (Ed) BMBS FRACP

 Troy was born and raised in Perth and was a school teacher prior to his career in Medicine.
 After studying for his BMBS at Flinders University in Adelaide he returned home and has trained, taught and worked in most of the major teaching and regional hospitals in WA.
 He is well known for his efforts to improve support and education for medical students and junior doctors.